utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/functions.md

 ## Virtual functions
 Virtual functions (like `_ready`, `_process` and `_physics_process`) are declared as overridable functions.
 The default implementation throws a `NotImplementedException`, so you have to override it if you plan to expose a virtual function to Godot.
 Remember, just overriding is not enough to use that function - you have to explicitly register it as well with `@RegisterFunction`.

+## Arg count
+Godot limits the allowed argument count of functions to `8`.
+Thus, this binding also has this limitation.
+If you want to pass more than 8 parameters in a function, you need to wrap them in a container (like a custom container class or a `VariantArray` or `Dictionary`).

 ## Customization
 You can customize to some extent how your function should be registered in Godot.
 The `@RegisterFunction` annotation takes one argument: